plblum/jivs/README.md

 });
 modifier.apply();
 ```
 You must be careful not to disable the validation rules supplied by the business logic layer without good reason.
 Yet the UI often has to augment them or replace them with an improved rule.
 The Builder API includes two functions designed to make any changes transparent: `combineWithRule()` and `replaceRule()`.
 When combining, the business logic Condition is retained, with the UI adding a second condition.
 Both become children of either the `AllMatchCondition`, `AnyMatchCondition`, or `WhenCondition`.

-> These functions are available on the `Builder object` too.
+> These functions are available on the `Form Adapter object` too.

 Here we elect to combine a new condition with the `RegExpCondition` supplied by business object layer with a `StringLengthCondition` by placing them under an `AllMatchCondition`.